Nicholas Britell

-Nicholas Britell (born October 17, 1980) is an American film composer.
-He has scored both of Barry Jenkins's studio films, Moonlight (2016) and If Beale Street Could Talk (2018), both of which received nominations for Best Original Score at the Academy Awards.
-He has also worked with Adam McKay, scoring his three most recent films, The Big Short (2015), Vice (2018), and Don't Look Up (2021), the latter receiving a nomination for Best Original Score at the Academy Awards and the Hollywood Music in Media award for Best Original Score.
+Nicholas Britell (born October 17, 1980) is an American film and television composer.
+He has received numerous accolades including an Emmy Award as well as nominations for three Academy Awards and a Grammy Award.
+He has received Academy Award nominations for Best Original Score for Moonlight (2016), If Beale Street Could Talk (2018), and Don't Look Up (2021).
+He also scored The Big Short (2015) and Vice (2018).
+He is also known for scoring Battle of the Sexes (2017), The King (2019), Cruella (2021), season 1 of Andor (2022), She Said (2022), and Jay Kelly (2025).

-The HBO original series Succession (2018–present) marked Britell's entry into television.
-Britell scored all three seasons, earning the Emmy Award for Outstanding Original Main Title Theme Music and the Hollywood Music in Media Award for Best Original Score – TV Show/Limited Series.
-His score for the second season of Succession was nominated in 2020 for the Emmy Award for Outstanding Music Composition for a Series.
-His score for The Underground Railroad was nominated for Outstanding Music Composition for a Limited or Anthology Series, Movie or Special (Original Dramatic Score) at the 73rd Primetime Emmy Awards.
+The soundtrack for HBO original series Succession (2018–2023) marked Britell's entry into television.
+Britell scored all four seasons, earning the Emmy Award for Outstanding Original Main Title Theme Music in 2019.
+His scores for the second, third, and fourth seasons of Succession each earned Primetime Emmy Award for Outstanding Music Composition for a Series nominations in 2020, 2022, and 2023.
+His score for The Underground Railroad was nominated for the Primetime Emmy Award for Outstanding Music Composition for a Limited or Anthology Series, Movie or Special in 2021.

-At the World Soundtrack Awards, Britell was awarded Film Composer of the Year in 2019 for his scores for Vice and If Beale Street Could Talk and Television Composer of the Year in 2020 for Succession.
-Britell also won Best Original Song at the 2021 ceremony alongside Florence Welch for "Call Me Cruella", written for Cruella.
 His works, as described by Soraya McDonald of Film Comment, "seem to organically straddle accessibility and sophistication in a way that goes beyond the typical programming of a big-city pops orchestra...That might have something to do with the fact that Britell has long had one foot in the world of hip-hop and another in the world of classical music."

 Early life and education

-Britell was raised in a Jewish family, in New York City.
-He graduated valedictorian from the college preparatory school Hopkins School in 1999.
-Britell is a graduate of the Juilliard School's Pre-College Division and a Phi Beta Kappa graduate of Harvard University in 2003.
-At school, he was a member of the instrumental hip-hop group, The Witness Protection Program, in which he played keyboards and synthesizers.
+Britell was raised in a Jewish family in New York City.
+He attended New Canaan Country School in New Canaan, CT, and he graduated valedictorian from the college preparatory school Hopkins School in 1999.
+Britell is a graduate of the Juilliard School's Pre-College Division and a Phi Beta Kappa graduate of Harvard College in 2003.
+At school, he was a member of the Signet Society, as well as the instrumental hip-hop group, The Witness Protection Program, in which he played keyboards and synthesizers.
+He briefly worked at Bear Stearns after graduating.

 Britell is part of an emerging generation of composers and artists who draw from an eclectic range of influences.
-His work is inspired by Rachmaninoff, Gershwin, Philip Glass, and Zbigniew Preisner, Quincy Jones and Dr. Dre.
+His work is inspired by Rachmaninoff, Gershwin, Philip Glass, Zbigniew Preisner, Quincy Jones and Dr. Dre.